erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ## Simulated Process Compensation { #sec:robot-comp}

-To ascertain the principle feasibility of stabilizing a robot with CMGs the robot model is attached to the pendulum-SPCMG model.
+To ascertain the principle feasibility of stabilizing a robot with CMGs, the robot model is attached to the pendulum-SPCMG model.
 The base frame of the robot model is attached to the frame in the center of the SPCMG platform so that it moves with the platform.
 A second copy of the robot model is placed in the same position, but with its base fixed in space.
 The torques simulated at the base of this latter robot model are fed into the equations of motion of the double pendulum.